dsiguero/aws-mqtt-broker/README.md

 ### Get IoT and Root CA certificates from Terraform

-Use `terraform output -raw <output_key>` to retrieve individual keys from the Terraform outputs.
+Use `terraform output -raw <output_key>` or `terraform output -json` to retrieve individual keys from the Terraform outputs.

 Example: